virtualansoftware/service-virtualization-openapi/Readme.md

 	- virtualan.datasource.password=

 - Add the following entry for each Interface Spec/Yaml  to be set up as mock service:
-	- to setuppetstore.yaml need to add following entry in the pom.xml. refer the pom.xml for reference
+	- to setup  "petstore.yaml" need to add following entry in the pom.xml. refer the pom.xml for reference

 	```html
 	<execution>